Soaring unemployment increases odds US banks will cut dividends

 However, nearly 10 million Americans have filed jobless claims as the coronavirus has shut down retail stores, restaurants and other businesses deemed "non-essential" across the country.

-Economists expect the unemployment rate may eventually spike as high as 20per cent and U.S. economic output fall as much as 34per cent before the country can get back to normal.
+Economists expect the unemployment rate may eventually spike as high as 20 per cent and US economic output fall as much as 34% before the country can get back to normal.

 Banks have so far resisted those calls, arguing that they are financially stronger than European banks.